OVERVIEW

 • You can rollover funds and/or assets from any type of retirement account, except a Roth IRA.

 • There are two types of rollovers: direct and indirect.
 A direct rollover is a transfer of funds directly from your old plan custodian to your new plan custodian.
-In an indirect rollover, the funds are transferred to you first and you’re allowed to use the funds for whatever you like.
+In an indirect rollover, the funds are transferred to you first.
 You then have 60 days to deposit the full amount into a solo 401k.
 Failure to comply can result in triggering taxes and an early distribution penalty of 10%.

-A rollover is one of the fastest methods of funding your solo 401k account.
-You’re allowed to rollover assets from almost any retirement account, and there are no limits on how much you can rollover.
-If you’re considering a solo 401k rollover, let’s go through how it works and why you should consider moving funds from another retirement plan into your solo 401k.
+A rollover is the fastest, most effective way to fund your solo 401k account.
+You’re allowed to rollover funds from almost any retirement account, and there are no limits on how much you can rollover.
+If you’re considering a solo 401k rollover, let’s go through how it works and why you should consider one.

-What is a solo 401k rollover and how does it work?
+What is a rollover and how does it work?

-The main benefit of doing a solo 401k rollover is to put your funds to better use in an account that has more tax advantages, perks, and investment choices.
-A solo 401k has the highest contribution limits, a wider range of investment options, a Roth option, ability to take a loan, and catch-up contributions if you’re over 50 years of age.
+The main reason for doing a solo 401k rollover would be to put your funds to better use in an account that has more tax advantages, perks, and investment choices.
+A solo 401k has the highest contribution limits, freedom to invest in what you want, a Roth option, ability to take a loan, and catch-up contributions if you’re over 50 years old.

 What accounts can I rollover into a solo 401k?